yuhang2685/LeetCode-NoteBook-Python3/README.md

 ## Content Table
-- "Y" means both analysis and solutions are supplied
+- "S" stands for solutions are supplied
-- "N" means only analysis is supplied
+- "A" stands for analysis is supplied
+- "N" stands not worth doing, either because it is straight forward, or has repeated problem worth doing
 - "T-I" abbreviates "Top 100 Interview Questions"
 - "T-100" abbreviates "Top 100 Liked Questions"
 - "B" stands for "Building block"